uozuAho/mnist-ocr/README.md

 To get the MNIST data files, run `get-mnist-data.sh`, or download the files from the above site and use gunzip to decompress them.

+# todo
+- make each classifier implement a standard interface
+- make a classifier runner that collects statistics